pytorch/audio/examples/pipeline_tacotron2/README.md

 This command takes around 36 hours to train on 8 NVIDIA Tesla V100 GPUs.

-## Training Tacotron2 with phoneme as the input
+## Training Tacotron2 with phoneme as input

 #### Dependencies